Ruzemath/crypts-of-ruze/README.md

 # CRYPTS OF RUZE
-## A RougueLike Inspired Dungeon Crawler
+## A Roguelike Inspired Dungeon Crawler

 ### Features